Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationGovernment & PoliticsPatriots & PatriotismWar, US Civil.
 A significant historical year for this entry is 1839.

 Location.
 30° 21.774′ N, 103° 39.097′ W. Marker is in Alpine, Texas, in Brewster County.
-Marker is on North Harrison Street, on the right when traveling north.
+It is on North Harrison Street, on the right when traveling north.
 The historical marker-monument located on the west side entrance of the Dolph Briscoe JR Building on the campus of Sul Ross State University.
 North Harrison Street is named for a local postwar Confederate, WM Harrison.
 Touch for map.
 Marker is at or near this postal address: 400 North Harrison Street, Alpine TX 79830, United States of America.
 Touch for directions.

 Lawrence Sullivan Ross Marker image.
 Click for full size.

-Photographed By Zacharias Beau T, August 6, 2012
+Photographed by Zacharias Beau T, August 6, 2012

 2. Lawrence Sullivan Ross Marker